ELECTRIFY MISSOULA

 Types and Cost

-Induction range: These ranges are four to six-element cooktops, usually paired with an electric convection oven.
+Induction Range: These ranges are four to six-element cooktops, usually paired with an electric convection oven.
 This type of induction cooking requires a 240-volt outlet, with prices ranging from under $1100 to over $3,000.

 Induction Cooktops: These have four to five-element cooktops installed on a kitchen countertop independent of an oven.
 Induction cooktops also require a 240-volt outlet or can be hardwired into the electrical system.
 Prices generally range from $500 to $2,000.